-For application review purposes (only), scan and upload copies of transcripts for all institutions attended since high school.* In the online application, you will be prompted to upload a PDF of your scanned documents.
+For application review purposes (only), scan and upload copies of transcripts from all institutions attended since high school.* In the online application, you will be prompted to upload a PDF of your scanned documents.
 Please upload both the front and back sides of the transcript, even if the back side is blank.
 Uploaded transcripts should be recent and include the following: your name, the institution name, dates of attendance, grades/marks received, credits, and grading legend.
-If no transcript it available, please upload a statement explaining the circumstances.
+If no transcript is available, please upload a statement explaining the circumstances.

 *Do not mail hard copies until provisionally admitted

 Upon provisional admission UC San Diego: Official transcripts from all institutions attended after high school will be required to finalize your admission and must be submitted to the Graduate Admissions office.
 Official records including transcripts, evaluations, mark sheets, diplomas, certificates, translations, and study abroad work must be delivered in a sealed envelope from the administering institution or service.
 Documents will not be accepted if opened or sealed by the student.
 Certified electronic transcripts sent directly to Graduate Admissions from the issuing institution care also accepted.
 Electronic transcripts should be sent to firstname.lastname@example.org.

 Applicants with academic work in progress who expect to complete a degree program before the intended date of enrollment at UC San Diego must provide evidence of degree conferral and a final academic transcript as soon as they are available.

 By the time enrollment begins, successful applicants must hold a bachelor's degree or the equivalent from an accredited institution in the United States or from a recognized university-level academic institution abroad.
 Completed coursework for both domestic and international applicants must demonstrate the equivalent of at least a B average in the United States.